Spatial and Logical Navigation

 If a client navigates from an accessible object to a sibling user interface element, or if the lVal member of varStart is CHILDID_SELF and the specified flag in navDir is any navigation flag except NAVDIR_FIRSTCHILD or NAVDIR_LASTCHILD, the result in pvarEnd is either a child ID or an IDispatch interface.
 If pvarEnd contains a child ID, clients must first obtain a pointer to the parent's IAccessible interface in order to navigate from this user interface element or to obtain more information about it.
 To obtain the parent object, clients call the IAccessible::get_accParent property of the sibling object or the starting object of the navigation.

-Note that clients must have information about all floating objects by calling the EnumChildWindows function.
+Note that clients must have information about all floating objects by calling the Win32 API EnumChildWindows.
 Because a floating object is not clipped to its parent, clients do not have information about the hierarchical relationship between two objects near one another on the screen.

 The following graphic is an example of a floating object that is not clipped to its parent.